Skip to content

 What’s your favorite way to use it?

 I use it to apply creams, foundations, setting powder and Glass Glow Shinelighter.
 The way it's shaped, you can use every corner- crevice of it.
-I like to use the tip for concealer and the bottom rounded end for base work.
 I do a lot of blending, I’m a firm believer in blending and then blend again.
 I can pat for 15 minutes and not dip back into foundation.
 It just creates that skin-like finish.
 I’ll use it for my setting powder too.
 Any other damp sponge might make powder go on splotchy but this doesn’t.
 I also like to apply sunscreen with it.
 It’s a multiuse thing.

 What’s your go-to or signature?